milengeo/flickrbrowser/README.md

 # Flickr Browser
-Browse Flick images with search terms
+Browse Flickr images with search terms

 # Abstract
 This Android Studio project implements an app that uses the Flickr image search API